Charlie Hides: RuPaul's Drag Race

-On February 2, 2017, Logo TV announced that Hides would participate as a contestant in the ninth season of American reality competition RuPaul's Drag Race.
-As of 2017, Hides is the oldest contestant to participate on Drag Race.
-The season premiered on March 24, 2017, on VH1.
+On 2 February 2017, Logo TV announced that Hides would participate as a contestant in the ninth season of American reality competition RuPaul's Drag Race.
+Aged 52 at the time of competing, Hides was the oldest contestant to participate in any Drag Race franchise.
+This record would be broken in late 2023, when it was announced that 57-year-old Kitten Kaboodle would compete on the fourth season of Canada's Drag Race.
+The season premiered on 24 March 2017, on VH1.
 In an interview with BBC News Newsbeat, Hides said:

 On the fourth episode of the show, entitled "Good Morning Bitches", Hides was eliminated from the competition.
 He was placed in the bottom two by the judges, and therefore had to participate in a "Lip-Sync for Your Life" to Britney Spears' "I Wanna Go" against fellow contestant Trinity Taylor.
 Hides commented on the lip-sync, saying that the self-described "disaster" was a result of having a fractured rib, due to a cheerleading challenge several episodes prior.
 In the episode's challenge, Hides was critiqued for his performance in the talk show segment of the episode.
 The morning after his elimination, Hides uploaded a music video for his new single, "The Dame".